Frequently Asked Questions

 We guarantee at least three healthy and fully developed butterflies.
-Although most or all of the butterflies will develop normally, occasionally there are some that simply don’t make it.
+Although most or all of the butterflies will develop normally, occasionally there are some that simply don’t make it and may even die as caterpillars.
 This is normal and a part of nature.
-It is our desire that you have the best experience possible, so if you do not get three or more butterflies, we will send you a replacement kit.
-(We do ask that you submit a photo via email of the butterflies that did not survive so that we can assess what might have gone wrong.)
+It is our desire that you have the best experience possible, so if you do not get three or more butterflies, we will send you a replacement refill kit.
+(We do ask that you submit a photo via email of the defective butterflies or dead caterpillars so that we can assess what might have gone wrong.)

 I lost my caterpillar certificate.
 Can I get a replacement?Unfortunately, no. Certificates to redeem caterpillars need to be treated like cash.